Orphan pages are pretty much invisible to search engines and visitors.

 Google says that having many low-value-add URLs can negatively affect a site’s crawling and indexing:

-If you have orphan pages on your site, they might take a portion of the crawl budget away from other pages that are more important (which potentially have a higher chance of ranking in Google).
+💡 It means that if you have many orphan pages on your site, they might take a portion of the crawl budget away from other more important pages (which potentially could have a higher chance of ranking in Google).

 Can Hurt the User Experience